aws-samples/amazon-transcribe-post-call-analytics/README.md

 ## Live Call Analytics and Agent Assist: Companion solution

 Our companion solution, Live Call Analytics and Agent Assist (LCA), offers real-time transcription and analytics capabilities by using the Amazon Transcribe real-time APIs.
 Unlike PCA, which transcribes and analyzes recorded audio after the call has ended, LCA transcribes and analyzes your calls as they are happening and provides real-time updates to supervisors and agents.
 The new Amazon Transcribe Real-time Call Analytics service provides post-call analytics output from your streaming sessions just a few minutes after the call has ended.
-LCA (v 0.6.0 or later) can now send this post-call analytics data to PCA to provide analytics visualizations for completed calls without needing to transcribe the audio a second time.
+LCA (v 0.6.0 or later) can send this post-call analytics data to PCA to provide analytics visualizations for completed calls without needing to transcribe the audio a second time.
 Configure LCA (v0.6.0 or later) to integrate with PCA (v0.4.0 or later) and use the two solutions together to get the best of both worlds..
 See [Live call analytics and agent assist for your contact center with Amazon language AI services](https://www.amazon.com/live-call-analytics) for more information.

 ## Learn more